Register Online - 12:15 PM Ceremony

-Our next swearing-in ceremonies will be in September 2019; new attorneys who pass the Washington State bar exam will be contacted by KCBA two weeks before with registration details.
+Our next swearing-in ceremonies will be October 3, 2019; new attorneys who pass the Washington State bar exam will be contacted by KCBA two weeks before with registration details.
 Click here

 to view photos from our most recent ceremony.